 Slate roofs are commonly installed on premium homes and fancy McMansions.

-Slate roofs have excellent wind uplift properties, but a few pieces of slate flying off a roof during a hurricane can be dangerous due to their weight and sharp edges.
+Slate roofs have excellent wind uplift properties, but a few pieces of slate flying off a roof during a hurricane can be extremely dangerous due to their weight and sharp edges.

 More info on performance of slate roofs during hurricanes can be found here: http://www.traditionalroofing.com/TR5_hurricane.html